Samuel E. Reynolds

 - June 2021 – August 2021

-- Contributed to the PETSc open-source codebase, implementing
+- Contributed to the PETSc open-source codebase (a C library for

 Graduate Teaching Assistant